Coupled imbibition and evaporation of droplets deposited on a nanoporous layer: Theory

 It is common to model evaporation from porous media using the concept of an effective boundary layer of thickness, $\delta$ (\unit{\m}) above the surface where evaporation occurs, where gradients of water vapor concentration in air are localized \cite{Nobel2020}.
 Within this framework, transport is limited by vertical diffusion of water vapor within that boundary layer, assumed to be uniform in thickness.
 As a result, from Fick's law, the evaporation flux (mass flow rate of evaporation per unit area) is:

 where $D$ is the diffusivity of water vapor in air (\unit{\meter\squared\per\second}), and

-is the difference of relative humidity between the equilibrium RH of the liquid at the evaporative surface, $\idx{\rh}{eq}$, and the humidity $\rh$ imposed in the air far away from the surface.
+is the difference of relative humidity between the equilibrium RH of the liquid at the evaporative surface (liquid-vapor menisci in the pores), $\idx{\rh}{eq}$, and the humidity $\rh$ imposed in the air far away from the surface.
+Due to the Kelvin effect, $\idx{\rh}{eq} < 1$ is lowered compared to bulk saturation ($\idx{\rh}{sat} = 1$), see \emph{Materials and Methods}.
 The dimensionless parameter